 Fault Detection and Response at Pencawang Pembahagian Utama, Banting Selangor: A focus on Overcurrent Protection Relay using PSCAD Software

 Overcurrent faults are prevalent issues in electrical distribution systems, characterized by electrical disturbances where the electric current exceeds the safe limit within a connection.
-These faults can be caused by equipment malfunctions, short circuits, or imperfections in protective devices, posing risks such as equipment damage, fires, and disruptions in electricity supply.
-This research assesses the effectiveness of protective systems in the main distribution panel in Banting, Selangor, using PSCAD software as the research platform.
-The main distribution panel is critical for ensuring safe and reliable electrical power to end-users, and any faults within it can lead to widespread power supply issues.
-This study evaluates the overcurrent relay, a crucial component in detecting excessive current events, focusing on its configuration, programming, and operation.
-Through data collection and analysis, the research verifies the effectiveness of the protective system within the main distribution panel.
-The findings provide valuable guidance for the maintenance and enhancement of protective systems, aiming to improve the safety and stability of the electrical supply for end-users.
+These faults can be caused by equipment malfunctions, short circuits, or imperfections in protective devices, posing risks such as equipment damage, fires, and disruptions in the electricity supply.
+This paper assesses the effectiveness of fault detection and tripping response of an overcurrent relay at the main distribution panel in Banting, Selangor, using PSCAD software as the research platform.
+This study analyses the overcurrent relay setting and tripping response, in detecting excessive current events, focusing on the different network configuration.
+Through data observation and analysis, the research verifies the effectiveness of the overcurrent fast relay response in the main distribution panel in the event of large fault current.
+The findings provide valuable guidance for the relay behavioral and proper enhancement of relay reevaluation which aims to improve the safety and stability of the electrical supply for end-users.

 Downloads